haraka/Haraka/docs/plugins/tls.md

 Specifies the file containing the diffie-hellman parameters to use for DH or DHE key exchange.
 Create such a file using `openssl dhparam`.
-No DH ciphers can be used without this parameter given.
+No DH ciphers can be used without this parameter.

     openssl dhparam -out config/dhparams.pem 2048